An efficient probabilistic hardware architecture for diffusion-like models

-The unprecedented recent investment in large-scale AI systems will soon put a strain on the world's energy infrastructure.
+\begin{bibunit} The unprecedented recent investment in large-scale AI systems will soon put a strain on the world's energy infrastructure.
 Every year, U.S. firms spend an amount larger than the inflation-adjusted cost of the Apollo program on AI-focused data centers~\cite{ai_spend, stine2009manhattan}.
-By 2030, these data centers could consume 10\% of all of the energy produced in the U.S.~\cite{aljbour2024powering}.
+By 2030, these data centers could consume around 10\% of all of the energy produced in the U.S.~\cite{aljbour2024powering}.
+At the same time, model sizes, dataset sizes, and deployment footprints continue to grow rapidly.

-Despite this enormous bet on scaling today's AI systems, they may be far from optimal in terms of energy efficiency.
 Existing AI systems based on autoregressive large language models (LLMs) are valuable tools in white-collar fields~\cite{alphacode, gptbar, nori2023capabilities, work_1, work_2, work_3}, and are being adopted by consumers faster than the internet~\cite{bick2024rapid}.
 However, LLMs were architected specifically for GPUs~\cite{vaswani2017attention}, hardware originally intended for graphics, whose suitability for machine learning was discovered accidentally decades later~\cite{ng_gpu,doc_gpu}.

-Had a different style of hardware been popular in the last few decades, AI algorithms would have evolved in a completely different direction, and possibly a more energy-efficient one.
-This interplay between algorithm research and hardware availability is known as the "Hardware Lottery"~\cite{hooker2021hardware}, and it entrenches hardware-algorithm pairings that may be far from optimal.
+Had a different style of hardware been popular in the last few decades, AI algorithms would likely have evolved in a different direction, and possibly a more energy-efficient one.
+This interplay between algorithm research and hardware availability is known as the ``hardware lottery''~\cite{hooker2021hardware}, and it entrenches hardware–algorithm pairings that may be far from optimal.

 Therefore, prudent planning calls for systematic exploration of other types of AI systems in search of energy-efficient alternatives.
-Active efforts include mixed‑signal compute‑in‑memory accelerators~\cite{ibm_analog}, photonic neural networks~\cite{mit_photonic}, and neuromorphic processors that emulate biological spiking~\cite{spinn2, lohi2}.
+Active efforts include mixed-signal compute-in-memory accelerators~\cite{ibm_analog}, photonic neural networks~\cite{mit_photonic}, and neuromorphic processors that emulate biological spiking~\cite{spinn2, lohi2}.
+These approaches explicitly confront the fact that computation is a physical process and that respecting physical constraints can lead to qualitatively different designs.

-The development of more efficient computers for AI is challenging because it requires innovation not only at the component level but also at the system level.
-It is insufficient to invent a new technology that performs a mathematical operation efficiently in isolation; one must also know how to combine multiple components to run a practical algorithm.
-In addition to these integration challenges, GPU performance per joule is doubling every few years~\cite{sun2019summarizing}, making it very difficult for cutting-edge computing schemes to gain mainstream adoption.